funkhaus/fh-components/README.md

 **Props**

+-   `force-new`: Boolean, default `false`.
+Whether the link should always open in a new window.
 -   `href`: String, default empty.
 URL to link to.
 -   `new-window`: Boolean, default `true`.
 If component renders as an `<a>` tag, open in a new window.
 -   `replace-with`: String, default `div`.
 If the `href` isn't a link, render contents inside this tag instead.